2024 Scholarships - Lake County | CampusReel

 2024 Lake County Scholarships

 Lake County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 19% of Lake County residents in Indiana over the age of 25 have graduated with a professional degree - 11% have completed high school.
+Despite high costs, 12% of Lake County residents in Ohio over the age of 25 have graduated with a professional degree - 59% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Lake County residents in Indiana will continue to need help paying for college.
-15,981 men and 14,941 women are enrolled in grades 9-12 while 8,753 men 14,546 women are currently undergraduates in college.
+It’s clear that Lake County residents in Ohio will continue to need help paying for college.
+6,672 men and 6,643 women are enrolled in grades 9-12 while 4,609 men 6,096 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Lake County residents and can help pay for school in a variety of ways.
 Lake County scholarships, whether they are exclusively available to Lake County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Lake County residents.

 How much total award money and scholarships are available for Lake County residents?